 Class of 2018 honorary member Cory Booker suspends presidential campaignand Zachary Shevin | Jan 13, 2020

-New Jersey Senator and 2018 Class Day speaker Cory Booker announced the suspension of his campaign for president of the United States via Twitter at 11 a.m.
-Monday morning.
+New Jersey Senator and 2018 Class Day speaker Cory Booker announced the suspension of his campaign for President of the United States via Twitter at 11 a.m.
+Monday, Jan.
+13.

 “Today I am suspending my campaign for President with the same spirit with which it began.
 It is my faith in us, my faith in us together as a nation, that we share common pain and common problems that can only be solved with a common purpose and a sense of common cause,” he said in a video attached to his announcement.